Safety and Security Measures

 - Each classroom has emergency backpacks and supplies, and all schools have containers with emergency supplies for water, shelter, and first aid.
 The PTA’s work with the elementary and middle school on ensuring that the backpacks are kept current.
 The SMHS Red Cross Club works with the PTSA to ensure that the high school’s backpacks are up-to-date with emergency supplies on an annual basis.

 - Emergency drills are conducted on an ongoing basis at all school sites with students and staff for situations such as fires, lockout/lockdown, and earthquakes.
 All school and the District Office hold regular fire, earthquake, lockdown drills.

 - A live active shooter drill was held in February 2018 at SMHS in coordination with San Marino Police and Fire Departments.
 SMPD has provided active shooter training for all school employees.

 Safety and Security Training

-- The District is in the process of implementing the Catapult Emergency Management System (EMS) to improve two-way communications among staff and streamline student accountability in the event of an emergency.
+- The District uses the Catapult Emergency Management System (EMS) to improve two-way communications among staff to streamline student accountability in the event of an emergency.
 Catapult EMS is mobile-friendly, alerts-based, and integrates data from the District's student information system for improved incident responses.
 Catapult EMS will be used in future drills and safety/security exercises.
 All District employees are currently being trained to use Catapult EMS.

 - All employees are required to complete mandated reporter, suicide prevention, and sexual harassment training on an annual basis through Target Solutions.